lbryio/lbry.com/content/faq/how-to-clean-install-preserve.md

  2. `blobs.db` - reference data for the blob files which are used for hosting purposes
  3. `lbryfile_info.db` - Downloads and Publishes data
  4. `blockchainname.db` - Supports downloads data
- 5. `install_id` - Links your LBRY account to your email address.
-Delete if you want to start with new email.
 6. In Finder - click Go menu on top, choose "Go To Folder", type. ~/.lbryum and then click go
 7. If performing a clean install, delete the entire contents of this folder **(!!THIS WILL DELETE YOUR WALLET!!)** and proceed to the next step, otherwise delete just the `blockchain_headers` file
 8. Install the latest verison of LBRY from: [Github App Page](https://github.com/lbryio/lbry-app/releases "Github App Page")